awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 In most cases, step scaling policies are a better choice than simple scaling policies, even if you have only a single scaling adjustment\.

-The main issue with simple scaling is that after a scaling activity is started, the policy must wait for the scaling activity or health check replacement to complete and the [cooldown period](Cooldown.md) to expire before responding to additional alarms\.
+The main issue with simple scaling is that after a scaling activity is started, the policy must wait for the scaling activity or health check replacement to complete and the [cooldown period](ec2-auto-scaling-scaling-cooldowns.md) to end before responding to additional alarms\.
 Cooldown periods help to prevent the initiation of additional scaling activities before the effects of previous activities are visible\.

 In contrast, with step scaling the policy can continue to respond to additional alarms, even while a scaling activity or health check replacement is in progress\.
 Therefore, all alarms that are breached are evaluated by Amazon EC2 Auto Scaling as it receives the alarm messages\.